TommyMaes/SetVol/README.md

     On the desktop there will be SetVol and SetVolTest

-    Delete them if you want, they are also located in C:\SetVol

   - Use SetVolTest to manually activate the preset

   - Use SetVol to: